 Creatively teaching I took my young audiences on imaginary travels by stories, poems, art, activities, music and play.
 I even worked at the children's hospital.
 Once at the end of the session a parent said: Thank you, Michelle.
 You really took us traveling.
 I hope that as they went back to pursuing health, kids and parents were more hopeful.

-You're most welcome to set on imaginary travels with my inspiring book for kids.
+You're most welcome to set on imaginary travels with my SEL,PBL and STEAM book.
 See the world from a bird's eye-view considering new perspectives, fly high like the parrots reaching new skies, and feel the cool breeze of the forest with a Native-American child on a journey to bring his father cure, the purest honey you've ever tasted.

 "Let go of the Rope and Fill up with Hope!" as Chicki the birds' king advises on Raising Creative Thinkers: Problem-Solvers, Conflict Managers and Communicators.
 This book is meant to helps kids find caring and creative solutions to disputes.
 Children have it in them.
 We just need give space for such an approach.